 If you’ve got a prepayment meter and you don’t top it up

 Check if you can apply for grants and schemes

-You might be able to get help to pay your bills - check what grants and schemes are available.
+You might be able to get help to pay your bills.

 If you use an oxygen concentrator